rwl/gplu/README.md

-# RLU
+# GPLU

-Rust LU Decomposition
+LU Decomposition using Gilbert-Peierls method.

 ## About

-Crate `rlu` provides sparse LU factorization with partial pivoting as described in "Sparse Partial Pivoting in Time Proportional to Arithmetic Operations" by John R. Gilbert and Tim Peierls.
+Crate `gplu` provides sparse LU factorization with partial pivoting as described in "Sparse Partial Pivoting in Time Proportional to Arithmetic Operations" by John R. Gilbert and Tim Peierls.